 8.1

-Guests may be admitted to the Club grounds as prescribed in Article I, upon payment of a guest fee, and in accordance with the guest policy, as shall be fixed by the Board of Directors.
+Guests may be admitted to the Club grounds as prescribed in Article III, upon payment of a guest fee, and in accordance with the guest policy, as shall be fixed by the Board of Directors.

 8.2

 The host member, with his/her name and that of the guest, shall sign the guest register.